-At the first meeting of the members (for an LLC) or the Board of Directors (for a corporation) establishing a company, a resolution about banking details is often included.
+At the first meeting of the members (for an LLC) or the Board of Directors (for a corporation) establishing a company, a corporate resolution about banking details is often included.

-Although a company may agree on several different types of resolutions during the meeting, the banking resolution is often the most commonly extracted resolution from the general minutes of the meeting.
+Although a company may agree on several different types of corporate resolutions during the meeting, the banking resolution is often the most commonly extracted resolution from the general minutes of the meeting.

 The banking resolution can be agreed upon at any meeting after the first meeting, or altered, as directed, by the members or the Board of Directors.

 The banking resolution document is drafted and adopted by a company’s members or Board of Directors to define the relationship, responsibilities and privileges that the members or directors maintain with respect to the company’s banking needs.

 To authenticate it as a stand-alone document, it is signed by the corporate secretary and stamped with the corporation's corporate seal.